C. F. D. Moule

-Charles Francis Digby "Charlie" Moule CBE FBA (/ˈmoʊl/; 3 December 1908 – 30 September 2007), known professionally as C. F. D. Moule, was an English Anglican priest and theologian.
+Charles Francis Digby "Charlie" Moule CBE FBA (/ˈmoʊl/; 3 December 1908 – 2007), known professionally as C. F. D. Moule, was an English Anglican priest and theologian.
 He was a leading scholar of the New Testament and was Lady Margaret's Professor of Divinity at the University of Cambridge for 25 years, from 1951 to 1976.

 Early life and education

 Moule was born on 3 December 1908 in Hangzhou, China, near Shanghai, where his father, H. W. Moule, and mother were missionaries.
 He was their third son.
 His family were Anglican clerics from Dorset.
-His paternal grandfather George Evans Moule was bishop of mid-China, and his great-uncle, Handley Moule, was the first Principal at Ridley Hall, Cambridge and later Bishop of Durham.
-He was a nephew of the noted Cambridge sinologist Arthur Christopher Moule.
-His family returned to England after the First World War.
+His paternal grandfather George Moule was bishop of mid-China, and his great-uncle, Handley Moule, was the first Principal at Ridley Hall, Cambridge and later Bishop of Durham.
+He was a nephew of the noted Cambridge sinologist Arthur Moule.
+His family returned to England after World War 1.

 He was educated at Weymouth College in Dorset, and won a scholarship to read classics at Emmanuel College, Cambridge, graduating with first-class honours in both parts and winning the Jeremie Septuagint prize, the Evans prize, and the Crosse scholarship.
 He studied theology at Ridley Hall, and was ordained as a deacon in 1933 and as a priest in 1934.